proggramer12/FFC-fuckin-fast-copier-/README.md

 # FFC (Fuckin Fast Copier)

-Copies files/directories from one machine to another using tar + rsync for speed.
+Copies files/directories one place to another using tar + rsync for speed.

 ## Usage